KT2006/C/README.md

 #will soon start uploading files in other sections
 #done uplaoding files in the array section
 #started uploading files in Assignment section
+#done with posting in assignment section -- nov 13 2024